 Allowing for paper fallbackIn the ideal case, and organization would be able to allow the Informed Enrollment tool to direct users to their specific healthcare enrollment application.
 However, this is not always the case.
 To account for times where someone may simply have to describe their ideal healthcare configuration, we designed a single page enrollment guide.
 This guide provided all of the necessary information clearly and could be printed out and brought to human resources to aide in the final healthcare enrollment.

 Tested with flying colors

 Upon the completion of the design process, we were able to complete sessions of qualitative user research with our users.
 Our participants were quite pleased with the clear visualizations and understandable configurations allowing them to discover which plan would best fit for their family.

 “I think it is very easy, and it combines everything in one place where you can compare them, rather than having to go into each area.
 It was all there; it’s pretty comprehensive.”

 “It definitely beats the UI that we have at work today… [It’s] very intuitive and comprehensive, in a very nice-to-see format.
 It gives you everything you need to know right in front of you, it gives you the picture you really need in order to make almost an instant decision.”

 - Steven R.

-Project OutcomeFrom out process of extensive research and constant iteration the team was able better understand and design a new healthcare enrollment experience.
+Project OutcomeFrom out process of extensive research and constant iteration, the team was able to better understand and design a new healthcare enrollment experience.
 We were able to reduce a 20 step process into a highly configurable dashboard interface which allowed for the rapid creation and modification of a family's health profile.
 The client was so pleased with the process and final designs that the interface library started the process to be applied to additional Truven Healthcare applications.